 - It is used to treat high blood pressure.

-What do I need to tell my doctor BEFORE I take Torsemide Tablets?
+What do I need to tell my doctor BEFORE I take Torsemide?

-- If you have an allergy to torsemide or any other part of this medicine (torsemide tablets).
+- If you have an allergy to torsemide or any other part of torsemide.

 - If you are not able to pass urine.